Marc Stanley: Diplomatic career

-On August 6, 2021, President Joe Biden announced his intent to nominate Stanley to be the next United States Ambassador to Argentina.
+On August 6, 2021, President Joe Biden announced his intent to nominate Stanley to be the next United States ambassador to Argentina.
 On August 10, 2021, his nomination was sent to the Senate.
-Hearings were held on his nomination before the Senate Foreign Relations Committee on October 26, 2021.
+Hearings on his nomination were held before the Senate Foreign Relations Committee on October 26, 2021.
 He was reported out of committee on December 15, 2021 and was confirmed by the Senate via voice vote on December 18, 2021.
 Judge Karen Gren Scholer, U.S District Court for the Northern District of Texas, administered the oath of office to Stanley on December 21, 2021.
 He presented his credentials to President Alberto Fernández on January 24, 2022.